 You may realize it by now the COVID-19 pandemic has caused drastic changes in all aspects of our lives.
-According to the CDC, fear and anxiety about this new disease effects adults and children alike (CDC, 2020).
+According to the CDC, fear and anxiety about this new disease affect adults and children alike.

 A recent study reveals COVID-19 has a significant impact on mental health.
-Based on a review of published medical journals as of May 2020, the prevalence of stress, anxiety, and depression were evident among 9,074 obtained samples (Bai et. al., 2020).
+Based on a review of published medical journals as of May 2020, the prevalence of stress, anxiety, and depression were evident among 9,074 obtained samples.

 CBD: How it works

 Cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) are the most common compounds derived from the Cannabis sativa/Indica plant.
 These two binds with receptors in your body.

 The endocannabinoid system comprises CB1 and CB2 receptors that your body produces.
 CB1 receptors are found all over your body, specifically in your brain.
 They’re involved in anxiety, appetite, movement, pain, and sensory learning.
 CB2 receptors, located iCBD: How it worksn the immune system, aid in the regulation of inflammation.

 Your body can produce its endocannabinoids as CBD stimulates the receptors.
 THC, though, binds to CB1 receptors, which disrupts your normal physical and mental functions.
 Unlike THC, CBD is non-intoxicating and doesn’t produce psychoactive effects.

 Therapeutic effects of CBD oil

 A study reveals that CBD oil had the therapeutic potential for medical conditions, most commonly pain, anxiety, depression, and sleep disorders.
 An anonymous questionnaire was used to assess participants recruited in social media.
 Sixty-two percent of the CBD users reported using CBD to manage their medical condition.
 Almost 36% rated CBD oil as “very well by itself.”